joelparkerhenderson/responsibility-assignment-matrix/README.md

 ### Responsible

-Each role/person who does the work to achieve the task.
+Each role and/or person who does the work to achieve the task.

 Typically there is ongoing constant communication.

 ### Accountable

-One role/person who is the ultimate authority in charge of the task, such as approving its completion, correctness, commitments, etc.
+One role and/or person who is the ultimate authority in charge of the task, such as approving its completion, correctness, commitments, etc.

 Typically there is ongoing communication, especially upon milestones, deliverables, changes, etc.

 ### Consultable

-Any role/person whoe opinions are sought, such as subject matter experts, support services staff, legal counsel, etc.
+Any role and/or person whoe opinions are sought, such as subject matter experts, support services staff, legal counsel, etc.

 Typically there is two-way communication, such as when specific help is needed, and before decisions are made.

 ### Informable

-Any role/person who is to be kept up-to-date on progress.
+Any role and/or person who is to be kept up-to-date on progress.

 Typically there is one-way communication, such as when the task reaches a milestone.

 ### Omittable

-Any role/person who is otherwise out of scope, out of the loop, yet are worthwhile to have in the matrix.
+Any role and/or person who is out of scope, or out of the loop, yet worthwhile to have in the matrix, such as someone who's provided a delegate, or is on leave, etc.

 Typically there is no communiation, unless something changes to bring the role/person in scope and in the loop.